 December to March

-This period is the height of summer, and daytime temperatures can soar to well above 30 °C (sometimes over 100 °F).
-At night it cools down to 20 °C. It's known as the green or "secret" season because the bush has so much to offer yet there are fewer tourists, in spite of the rates being lowest during this time.
+- This is the height of summer and daytime temperatures can soar to well above 30 °C (sometimes over 100 °F); at night it cools down to 20 °C

 April and May

 - The beginning of the dry season and a great time for going on safari

 - Animals start returning to the rivers and waterholes as the rain puddles dry up

 - However, the water level in the Okavango Delta keeps rising as the floodwaters from further north arrive

 - The bush starts turning from green to brown and it becomes easier to spot wildlife